keboola/connection-docs/orchestrator/design/index.md

 - `Email recipient index` takes about 3 seconds, so it can run at any schedule.
 - `Campaigns` takes about 2-3 minutes, so it should probably run with a 5 minute schedule.
-- `Page Comments` takes almost 30 minutes to finish, so a 30 minutes schedule is the fastest it can run.
+- `Page Comments` takes almost 30 minutes to finish, so a 30 minute schedule is the fastest it can run.
 - `Subsidiary IS Additional` can only run once a day at 2am, otherwise it overloads the server.
-- `Subsidiary IS Main` can run every hour, same reason.
+- `Subsidiary IS Main` can run every hour for the same reason.
 - `Internal IS Main` may run only every 2 hours because the IT department said so.
 - `IS Auxiliary Tables` takes about 20 seconds, so it can run at any schedule.

-This way we'll end up with 7 orchestrations for extractors and 4 more orchestrations for the remaining pipelines:
+This way we will end up with 7 orchestrations for extractors and 4 more orchestrations for the remaining pipelines:

 {: .image-popup}